bryanlear/earthdata-drought-crop-forecast/README.md

 $1$ pixel $=$ $36km$ x $36km$ $(1296km^2)$

-$1$ degree latitude/longitude ~$111km$

 ---

-### West Arsi, Ethiopia:

-Located in the Oromia region and part of ***Ethiopia's wheat belt***.
-It relies heavily on rain-fed agriculture rather than irrigation therefore crop yields in the zone are extremely sensitive to root-zone soil moisture deficits

 *Root zone soil moisture*: Water that is available to plants usually considered to be in the upper 200 cm of soil.
 An accurate depiction can provide valuable insights for agricultural monitoring, weather, prediction, drought/flood warnings.